ETL, Data Engineering, Stream Processing, Apache Kafka, Apache Flink, Real-time Data

 Other technologies include Apache Pulsar (an alternative to Kafka with built-in multi-tenancy), Apache Beam (a unified programming model for batch and streaming), and cloud-native services like AWS Kinesis, Google Cloud Dataflow, and Azure Stream Analytics.

-A typical streaming ETL pipeline might use Kafka to capture database changes via Debezium (change data capture), Kafka Streams or Flink to transform and enrich the events, and another Kafka Connect sink to load results into Elasticsearch for real-time search or a data warehouse for analytics.
+A typical streaming ETL pipeline might use Kafka Connect with Debezium to capture database changes via change data capture (CDC reads database transaction logs to capture inserts, updates, and deletes in real-time), Kafka Streams or Flink to transform and enrich events, and sink connectors to load results into destinations like Elasticsearch for real-time search, Snowflake for analytics, or lakehouse table formats such as Apache Iceberg and Delta Lake.
+For detailed CDC patterns, see What is Change Data Capture (CDC) Fundamentals.

-Platforms like Conduktor help teams manage Kafka-based streaming ETL pipelines by providing tools for monitoring data flows, testing transformations, and ensuring data quality in production environments.
+Platforms like Conduktor help teams manage Kafka-based streaming ETL pipelines by providing monitoring, data quality validation, and governance tools.
+Manage your streaming sources and transformations with Kafka Connect and validate data quality with built-in monitoring.
+Conduktor Gateway enables testing transformation logic and chaos engineering for streaming pipelines before production deployment, helping teams validate ETL behavior under failure conditions.
 As streaming architectures grow in complexity, visibility and governance become critical operational requirements.

 Choosing Between Batch and Streaming ETL